 - Visitors may purchase a Guest Borrower card with limited privileges for an annual fee of $50.

-- Alternatively, visitors wishing to borrow University Libraries materials should use Interlibrary Loan through the individual's local public library.
+- Alternatively, visitors wishing to borrow Harrison Libraries materials should use Interlibrary Loan through the individual's local public library.

 - Guest Borrowers are subject to standard library fees for overdue materials including a $15.00 nonrefundable processing fee in addition to the replacement cost of any materials 45 days overdue.